 Tap into your childhood fantasies of visiting the happiest place on earth by heading down to Anaheim to Disneyland, or scare yourself witless with some of the fastest rides on the planet by travelling north to Six Flags Magic Mountain.
 Either way you’ll experience an adrenalin rush and a half.

 West Hollywood, or WeHo as it’s known, is a 1.9 square mile pocket of great entertainment, design, shopping and fab places to stay.
 WeHo is home to some of the best nightlife in Los Angeles, and also happens to be home to one of the biggest gay communities in the city.
 I don’t think I’ve visited LA without popping into The Abbey on Santa Monica Boulevard at least once.

 The Sunset Strip is where you’ll find everything from the Comedy Store to the House of Blues and Saddle Ranch Chop House (that will be where Miranda rode the bull in Sex and the City).
-And if you love Halloween, you have to do WeHo’s Costume Carnaval at least once in your life.
+It’s home to the beautiful Mondrian Hotel and Sky Bar, and if you love Halloween, you have to do WeHo’s Costume Carnaval at least once in your life.

 Explore LA’s Beach Communities